Ji.hlava International Documentary Film Festival explained

 Competition sections

-The main festival consists of 6 competition sections:
+The festival features six competition sections:

 Opus Bonum Award for Best World Documentary Film!Year!Film title!Director!Country of origin